 NEW: For youth 16-25 years of age, Native American Connections has added the TREE Program to help young adults and their families address substance use and begin recovery.
 With funding support provided by SAMHSA, youth and families are offered counseling, wraparound services and connections to community resources.

 To help improve family connections and stability, we provide family counseling sessions that address conflict among family members, communication challenges and issues unique to the recovering family.
 Families are also encouraged to attend our Circle of Strength Program.
 Presented over one weekend, Circle of Strength brings families together to promote family wellness while supporting family members in recovery.
 Through art and music, along with spiritual and cultural activities, family members learn to how to set boundaries, improve communication and problem-solving techniques and to work towards common family goals.

 Call 602-424-2060 to schedule an appointment or visit:

 NAC Outpatient Treatment Center 4520 North Central, Suite 100, Phoenix , AZ

-Monday – Friday, 8:00am to 5:00pm (Walk-ins are seen between scheduled appointments between 8am and noon).
+Monday – Friday, 8:00am to 5:00pm (Walk-ins are seen Monday - Friday between 8am and 3pm).
 You can also email us at Assessment@nativeconnections.org

 Prior to the first appointment, please download and complete the Referral Assessment form if possible.
 Please bring this along with child’s birth certificate, social security card, and AHCCCS card.
 Parents must bring a photo ID (state issued, tribal, etc.).
 Additional documents may be required.